Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 1. Go to CMS > Settings > API Keys.

-The SDK requires content types to be registered before content can be resolved.
+The JavaScript SDK requires you to register content types before you can resolve content.

-1. Open src/app/layout.tsx.
-Create the file if it does not exist.
+1. Open src/app/layout.tsx or create the file if it does not exist.

 2. Register your content types using initContentTypeRegistry.